COLDCARD® can sign messages send to it via USB with the help of

 This sequence is shown on the COLDCARD:

-signme2-signed.txt on the microSD card:
+signme-signed.txt on the microSD card:

------BEGIN BITCOIN SIGNED MESSAGE----- to-be-signed -----BEGIN SIGNATURE----- 1MDhJdtwjtGGbz3vQipUwtgjn5JPT2gWcT H9JPn0tbPfDVRVC48YnAOwbYKTCFQ5hvimrBAPyRtuzjPxM+hbDCGk+CvtTt/BJrJZkgJi9/UAKyrnbyi0kBsM4= -----END BITCOIN SIGNED MESSAGE-----
+-----BEGIN BITCOIN SIGNED MESSAGE----- to-be-signed -----BEGIN BITCOIN SIGNATURE----- 1MDhJdtwjtGGbz3vQipUwtgjn5JPT2gWcT H9JPn0tbPfDVRVC48YnAOwbYKTCFQ5hvimrBAPyRtuzjPxM+hbDCGk+CvtTt/BJrJZkgJi9/UAKyrnbyi0kBsM4= -----END BITCOIN SIGNATURE-----

 We've found relevant search results.